Tonsillectomy in adults: Indications

 The literature regarding indications for tonsillectomy is largely focused on children.
 The extent to which pediatric data can be reliably extrapolated to older patients is unclear.

 This topic will review indications for performing tonsillectomy in adults.
 Tonsillectomy procedural techniques and complications in adults, evaluation of the adult with pharyngitis, treatment and prevention of streptococcal tonsillopharyngitis, and tonsillectomy in children are discussed separately.
-(See "Tonsillectomy in adults: Operative procedures" and "Evaluation of acute pharyngitis in adults" and "Treatment and prevention of streptococcal tonsillopharyngitis" and "Tonsillectomy and adenoidectomy in children: Indications and contraindications".)
+(See "Tonsillectomy in adults" and "Evaluation of acute pharyngitis in adults" and "Treatment and prevention of streptococcal tonsillopharyngitis" and "Tonsillectomy and adenoidectomy in children: Indications and contraindications".)

 Tonsils are lymphoid tissue.
 The lymphoid contents are covered by respiratory epithelium that can invaginate and cause crypts.
 The common term "tonsils" refers specifically to the palatine tonsils.
 Waldeyer's ring, a ring of lymphoid tissue in the pharynx, is formed by the palatine tonsils, as well as the pharyngeal tonsils (adenoids), tubal tonsils, and lingual tonsils (figure 1 and figure 2).